neusse/schwab-py-extra/README.md

 These commands will be accessable after it completes.

 There will be support for 3 data sources.  the Schwab-py API, Alpaca API and yfinance API.
-Comand-line utilities that interact with a particular API will begin with that API name. (ie. yf-gapper-getter)
+Comand-line utilities that interact with a particular API will begin with that API name. (ie. yf-gapper-screener)

 ## Available Commands